Career

 Pick CodingPhase if:

-• You want 90+ courses under one membership ($250/year, about $21/month), plus career paths, certificates, portfolio templates, an ATS-ready résumé builder, and a job board.
+• You want 90+ courses under one membership ($250/year, about $21/month) plus career paths, an 80,000+ member community, certificates, portfolio templates, an ATS-ready résumé builder, and a job board.

-• You want low risk to try, with a 7-day money-back guarantee.
+• You want low risk to try, with a true month-to-month option and a 7-day money-back guarantee.

 FAQ

 Does Scrimba cover email development, Shopify, or martech?
-No. Scrimba focuses on frontend, fullstack, and AI engineering.
-Those email, Shopify, web admin, and martech lanes are exactly where CodingPhase specializes.
+No. Scrimba focuses on frontend, fullstack, and trending web-engineering topics.
+Email development, Shopify, web administration, PHP, and martech, the less-saturated lanes where new developers actually get hired, are exactly where CodingPhase specializes.

-Can I try CodingPhase before paying for a year?
+Can I try CodingPhase before committing to a year?
 Yes.
 CodingPhase is available month-to-month at $49 (the annual plan is $250, about $21/month), and there's a 7-day money-back guarantee, so you can test the whole library with very little risk.

 More from the blog